The Anglican tradition is a continuation of the worship and doctrine of the Church of England.

 The Church of England

-While English Christianity has roots in the fifth century andbeyond, the Church of England as an institution was the result of the transformation of the church in England by the values of the Protestant Reformation in the sixteenth century.
-Striking a “middle way” between the Roman Catholic Church and the radical reformers, the English church adopted the central Protestant principles of the normative authority of Holy Scripture, justification by faith, and the priesthood of all believers, while retaining the liturgies and church structures of its ancient past.
+While English Christianity has roots in the fifth century and beyond, the Church of England as an institution was the result of the transformation of the church in England by the values of the Protestant Reformation in the sixteenth century.
+Striking a “middle way” between the divergent factions of the day, the English church adopted the central Protestant principles of the normative authority of Holy Scripture, justification by faith alone, and the priesthood of all believers, while retaining the liturgies and church structures of its ancient past.
 So, for example, the Church of England places a high priority on the public reading of the Scriptures and it is governed by bishops centered at historic sees, especially the fifth century archdiocese of Canterbury in southern England.

 The Book of Common Prayer